 Behind every study there is usually a thorough literature search.
-If you are new to academia, such a literature search can feel a bit overwhelming, and where to start might not be obvious.
-Even experienced scientists find literature searches on new topics difficult.
-Simply typing a few relevant keywords into Google Scholar or Web of Science will usually give you thousands of hits, and finding your way among these references can be a challenge.
+But where should you begin?
+Simply typing a few relevant keywords into Google Scholar or Web of Science could namely give you thousands of hit.

 Plan your search

-For a more in-depth description on searching techniques and how to find literature, visit the “Søk & Skriv”-website.
+For a more in-depth description of searching techniques and how to find literature, visit “Søk & Skriv”-website.

-How you read a text will naturally depend on the objective of your reading.
-Sometimes you might be interested in only parts of a specific text, while other times your objective is to read a whole chapter to learn its content.
+How you read a text will depend on the objective of your reading.
+Sometimes you might read to get a general overview of a topic, while other times you might be more interested in specific details.

 How you read is up to you, but you might benefit from the inclusion of reading strategies.
 Some example strategies are:

-- • to visualize the setting of the text and what is explains.
+- • visualize the setting of the text and what it explains.

-- • to actively relate the text to your own work.
+- • actively relate the text to your own work.

-- • to actively form opinions about what you read.
+- • actively form opinions about what you read.

 Tips on how to use the highlighter